-Other operating (income) expense, net, for the three and six months ended June 30, 2022 included recognition of amounts previously deferred in connection with up-front and development milestone payments, as applicable, received in connection with our Sanofi IO, Teva, and Mitsubishi Tanabe Pharma Corporation ("MTPC") collaborative arrangements.
-As the A&R IO LCA became effective July 1, 2022, the three months ended June 30, 2022 was the last period in which such amounts were recognized in connection with our Sanofi IO Collaboration.
-In addition, during the three months ended September 30, 2022, the Company discontinued further clinical development of fasinumab, and, as a result, we deemed our obligation to provide development services in connection with the Teva and MTPC collaborative arrangements to be complete.
+Other operating (income) expense, net, for the nine months ended September 30, 2022 included recognition of amounts previously deferred in connection with up-front and development milestone payments, as applicable, received in connection with our Sanofi IO, Teva, and Mitsubishi Tanabe Pharma Corporation ("MTPC") collaborative arrangements.

+During the three months ended September 30, 2022, the Company discontinued further clinical development of fasinumab and, as a result, recorded \$44.4 million (as an increase to other operating income) related to our Teva and MTPC collaborative arrangements as we deemed our obligation to provide development services in connection with these collaborative arrangements to be complete.